École Nationale des Chartes: Entrance examinations

 Students prepare for the entrance examination in dedicated classes préparatoires, the first year of which is known as "hypoChartes" and the second year "Chartes".
 Depending on the school, students preparing for examination A and those preparing for examination B may be grouped into a single cohort with different options, or they may be divided into two different cohorts.
 Those preparing for Section B can be grouped into khâgnes with additional options.

 Candidates who can provide proof of at least a bachelor's degree in theory may take an examination to be allowed to proceed directly into the second year.
 This examination is aimed at candidates who are already conducting research at an advanced level.

-There is now a limit on the number of candidates taking the entrance examination.
-It was reduced from 30 to 20 in three years, which was lower than the number of jobs available to graduates of the school (in archives, libraries, museums, etc.).
+There is a strict limit on the number of candidates admitted after succeeding the entrance examination.
+Their number was reduced from 30 to 20 in three years, which is lower than the number of positions available to graduates of the school (in archives, libraries, museums, etc.).
+This extremely selective process makes the school probably one of the most elitist in the world.